-Midland is the main town and economic center of the area located at the southern end of Georgian Bay’s Thirty Thousand Islands.
+Midland is the main town and economic center of the are located at the southern end of Georgian Bay's Thirty Thousand Islands.
 Learn about the history of this fascinating city with a visit to Sainte-Marie among the Hurons, a living museum depicting 17th-century missionary life.
-Stroll along the Midland Harbor, a picturesque destination featuring a large statue of the trumpeter swan, considered the symbol of Midland.
-For bird lovers, the Wye Marsh Wildlife Centre is a habitat for Trumpeter Swans, Black Terns, and Least Bitterns.

 Located on the eastern shore of Georgian Bay in Lake Huron, Parry Sound is a picturesque port town with charming cottages and spectacular views.
-As you cruise the Georgian Bay, enjoy its serene beauty from the ships’ sundeck where you can admire views of Flowerpot Rocks, windswept pines, rugged coast, and clear blue waters.
+Parry Sound is located inside the UNESCO designated Georgian Bay Biosphere Reserve.
+Home to a variety of rare species of plants and animals.